What does art have to do with thinking like water?

-10. Water has the capacity to match the essence of what is near.
+10. It has the capacity to match the essence of what is near.
 If it is a calm day, the beautiful hillsides and graceful trees reflect upon the still waters.
 A stormy hour is mirrored by the whip of white caps.
 All the while, the water remains comparatively placid in the deep.
 Echo the being of others back to them, allowing a calm demeanor to shine forth through your eyes.

 These are my ten thoughts of how we may think like water.
 As our bodies are comprised of a high percentage of water, perhaps this is